 Individual pictures of all children are taken annually.
 There is no obligation to purchase the pictures.
-Uniforms are not required for the school picture.
-If parents do not wish their children's pictures to be used in any school publications or on the school's website, please inform the school in writing in September.
+Uniforms are required for the school picture.
+If parents do not wish their children's pictures to be used in any school publications or on the school's website or social media, please communicate this when asked in TADS during the enrollment process.